Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

-Stephen Curry and his Golden State Warriors teammates take on the Los Angeles Lakers in the 2023 NBA Playoffs, at 9:00 PM ET on Thursday.
+Stephen Curry and his Golden State Warriors teammates take the court versus the Los Angeles Lakers in the 2023 NBA Playoffs, at 8:30 PM ET on Saturday.

-If you'd like to place a bet on Curry's props, we break down his available ones, providing some stats and trends, below.
+In this piece we'll break down Curry's stats and trends, helping you make good selections on prop bets.

 Stephen Curry Prop Bets vs. the Lakers